Skip to main content

 - Faculty and staff can bring their RamCards to the circulation desk to activate.
 Faculty and staff bar codes are updated as a courtesy every September.

-- Pick up items on hold for you from another library (you have seven days to pick up your items).
+- Pick up items on hold for you (you have seven days to pick up your items).

 - Open an e-book from our catalog.

-- Borrow an e-audio, e-video or ebook from our Overdrive system.
+- Borrow an e-audio, e-video or ebook using the Overdrive system.

-- Borrow materials in person from another C/W MARS academic library.
+- Borrow materials from another C/W MARS library.

 - Pay a fine or make a contribution to the library's funds.